top of page

 For example, consider the graph below.

 This chart shows the S&P 500 price index with the start of bull and bear markets adjusted to zero.
 The returns for each period show the relative price returns from the start of the bear or bull market to the end of the market cycle.
 Bear markets are defined as declines from the prior highest market level that extend beyond -20%.
 Subsequent bull markets begin from each bear market bottom.
-Date Range: January 3, 1956 to present Source: Clearnomics, Standard & Poor's
+Date Range: January 3, 1956 to December 6, 2024.
+Source: Clearnomics, Standard & Poor's

 You can see that bear markets – measured by 20% dips in the stock market – typically occur once a decade and usually only last for a year or two.